autoai-org/AID/docs/guide/package/publish-packages.md

     - README.md
 ```

+You can create the following structure by running the command ```aid init ```.
+It will promopt you to enter your package name.

 ### Solvers

 Solver is a ```class``` extended from ```aid.Solver``` class.
 In this class, you need to implement 2 functions: ```__init__``` and ```infer```.
 As their literal meanings, in the ```init``` function, parameters in your package should be initiate, and in the ```infer``` function, a image file path will be passed in the parameter, and the ```infer``` function is supposed to return your result in a dict or list.